-PREPAYMENT AND YIELD FACTORS:
+PREPAYMENT AND YIELD FACTORS

 Principal payment rates are uncertain.
 Principal payment rates on the Certificates will depend on the rates of principal payments on the underlying Mortgages.
 Mortgage principal payments include scheduled payments and full and partial prepayments, including prepayments that result from refinancings and other voluntary payments by borrowers and from the repurchase of Mortgages due to defaults or delinquencies, inaccurate representations or warranties or other factors.
-Mortgage prepayment rates fluctuate continuously and in some market conditions substantially.
-Therefore, we cannot predict the rate of prepayments on the Assets or the rate of principal payments on the related Certificates.